laymonage/slides-student-maintainer/slides.md

 But how do we make it sustainable?

+!!!

-There is no single answer to this question.
+Unfortunately, there is no single answer to this question.
 Different projects have different needs and challenges.
+Also, you cannot really expect people to stick around, giving their time and energy away essentially for free.

-I think the important thing is to be welcoming to new contributors, and keeping the community engaged and motivated.
-There's this quote from Brett Cannon, one of the core developers of Python.
-He said that he came for the language, but he stayed for the community.
+So the best thing you can do is to be welcoming to new contributors, and keeping the community engaged and motivated.

+There's this quote from Brett Cannon, one of the Python core developers.

+!!!

+I came for the language, but I stayed for the community.

 I think that rings true for many people in open source.

-But then again, you cannot really expect people to stick around, giving their time and energy away essentially for free.

-So from my experience, one way to do it is to make sure your community see the value of mentorship.
+One of the ways to do bring more people and get them to stay, from my experience, is to make sure your community see the value of mentorship.
 Celebrate the successes, learn from the mistakes, and share what you've learned and achieved with the wider community.
 -->

 ---